DataDog/documentation/content/en/tracing/trace_collection/open_standards/otel_collector_datadog_exporter.md

   text: "Collector documentation"
 ---

 The OpenTelemetry Collector is a vendor-agnostic agent process for collecting and exporting telemetry data emitted by many processes.
-Datadog has [an Exporter][1] available for the OpenTelemetry Collector which allows users to forward trace and metric data from OpenTelemetry SDKs on to Datadog (without the Datadog Agent).
+Datadog has [an Exporter][1] available for the OpenTelemetry Collector which allows you to forward trace and metric data from OpenTelemetry SDKs on to Datadog (without the Datadog Agent).
 It works with all supported languages, and you can [connect those OpenTelemetry trace data with application logs][2].

 ## Running the collector

-In order to run the OpenTelemetry Collector along with the Datadog Exporter follow these steps:
+To run the OpenTelemetry Collector along with the Datadog Exporter:

 1. Download the latest release of the OpenTelemetry Collector Contrib distribution, from [the project's repository][3].

 2. Create a configuration file and name it `collector.yaml`.
-Please follow the [Configuring the Datadog Exporter](#configuring-the-datadog-exporter) section below.
+Use the [Configuring the Datadog Exporter](#configuring-the-datadog-exporter) example file below.

 3. Run the collector, specifying the configuration file using the `--config` parameter: